Peter Fonagy: Contemporary psychoanalysis

 Fonagy received the Otto Weininger Memorial Award for his contributions to the development of contemporary psychoanalysis.
 To this end, he has helped to improve the dialogue between analysts and cognitive therapists.

 Fonagy has played and still plays a major role in the evaluation of psychotherapy research.
 The evaluation of his research is (mostly) based on the effectiveness of treatment.
 Evaluation of treatment has led to review, recommendations, and implications of psychotherapy.
 Fonagy has offered detailed evidence for the efficacy of psychological interventions for mental disorders and for special populations, including medical and psychosocial therapies for children and young people and psychological therapies for borderline personality disorder.

 Mentalization

-In their award-winning book Affect Regulation, Mentalization and the Development of the Self, Fonagy and his colleagues put forth a detailed theory for the way in which the abilities to mentalise and to regulate effect can determine an individual's successful development.
+In their award-winning book Affect Regulation, Mentalization and the Development of the Self, Fonagy and his colleagues put forth a detailed theory for the way in which the abilities to mentalise and to regulate affect can determine an individual's successful development.
 They define mentalisation as the ability to make and use mental representations of their own and other people's emotional states.
 The authors discuss the ways in which bad and insufficient parenting, leading to certain attachment styles, can leave children unable to modulate and interpret their own feelings, as well as the feelings of others.
-These inabilities to mentalize and regulate effect have implications for severe personality disorders, as well as general psychological problems of self-confidence, and sense of self.
+These inabilities to mentalize and regulate affect have implications for severe personality disorders, as well as general psychological problems of self-confidence, and sense of self.